Information

 Provide another way for users to complete tasks

-If you do use a map in your service, you should provide another way for users to complete the task or use the service, such as:
+Give users another way to complete the task or use the service (alternative content), such as:

 • plain English written content